bergloman/docker-images/psl/readme.md

+# PSL image

+**PSL** stands for probabilistic soft-logic and is a machine learning framework for developing probabilistic models.
+Official site for the project is [http://psl.linqs.org/](http://psl.linqs.org/)

-# How to use PSL image
+## How to use PSL image

 Run docker container and optionally map source into it: